-Before the doctor applies treatment, they may prescribe you medication to see if the reflux decreases.
+Before your general surgeon applies treatment, they may prescribe you medication to see if the reflux decreases.
 If you’re going the medication route, proton pump inhibitors are a common treatment option designed to decrease the amount of stomach acid.

 If neither the medications nor lifestyle changes are working, you might require these procedural treatments instead:

 - Endoscopic procedure- Includes multiple procedures involving radiofrequency to make small burns that tighten and heal the sphincter muscle.

 - Fundoplication– the top of the stomach is sewn causing pressure to the bottom of the esophagus, greatly reducing the reflux effect.

 In addition, here are some things you can do to avoid any further issues with GERD: